rachel-o-donnell/Mythology-Quiz/README.md

 **Target Audience:**

+Lovers of Greek mythology and art.
+A multtiple choice method makes it more accessable to different knowledge levels as well as the choice to step up the challenge by choosing different difficulty levels.

 **Site Goals:**

+users can easily navigate the game by use of of simple box displaying all interactive elements.
+Users can enter their initials coose a level of difficulty and begin the game.
+On the game screen the player can clearly see icons at the top of the screen with a home button that bring them back to the home screen at any point in the game, a user icon displays their own initials that they entered, an icon if a tropy displays / SUGGESTS??? the score the player is on and lastly that will be displayed on the screen, Users can easily see what question they are on out of 8 .

+each quesion is dispalyed with 4 options for answers, users can control when they see the next question but pressing a next button in case they want to study the answer in the event they chose incorrectly. the button will only fire after they have submitted an answer, and a color change will occur -green for rcorrect red for incorrect. the the player has answered 8 questions an end game screen will appear telling the user, a personalised message with the players name, score and level difficulty.
+A painting of a mythological significance will be displayed and the olayer has the option to play the game again if they wish.

 **User Stories:**

 **Colour choice:**

+Originally I wanted t have the game based on the Celtic wheel of the year but chose to change and try API .

+Insoired by the color choice of this picture for its calming, wamr and complementary tones.
+I wanted a color scheeme to feel classic, rich while neutral.

+Once I found the background image I knew is would work perfectly to act as a background that would draw the players attention to the centre of the screen with its circular layout while still being an incredible textur compliment to the ochre screen.

 **Colours**
 added the dark purple font for more acceability while being a complimentary color to the mustard.

+stone grey.

+I opted for richer palette for the red and green that would sit within the mustard and not appear garish.
+They needed to feel like old colors of the time.
+I used the undertones of ht ebackgrouind image to pull out tones that might suit, ultimately landing on the ones fhosen.

 **Fonts:**